Redgate Clone

 Warning

-This will stop ALL communications with Redgate Clone, until the updated configuration is deployed (step 5).
-Thus we highly recommend to execute this only if no one is using the product.
+This will stop ALL communications with Redgate Clone whilst the services restart.
+We highly recommend to execute this only if no one is using the product.

 kubectl delete -n ingress-nginx deployment/ingress-nginx-controller